David-Bamidele/Learning-Series/README.md

 Throughout the series, we worked on a variety of mini-projects to apply what we learned.
 Some of these include:

-- **Temperature Converter**: Building a small app to convert temperatures between Celsius and Fahrenheit.
 - **Text-based Calculator**: Creating a calculator that performs basic arithmetic operations.
 - **Basic Data Analysis on a Public Dataset**: Conducting exploratory analysis on a dataset using pandas and visualizations.
 - **Movie Recommendation System**: Developing a simple recommendation engine using cosine similarity.